Elementary School Program

 How are Quran and Arabic classes instructed?

 Classes are hands-on, engaging, and age appropriate.
-Classes meet 1 time a week.
-Quran and Arabic classes meet 1-2 times a week depending on the level they are placed in.
+Quran and Arabic classes meet 1-2 times a week depending on the level they are placed.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Qaidah Al Noraniyah is currently the materials used for this class.
+We use Everyday Ibaadah's Journey to Arabic Book 1 (Islamicle imprint) for helping our young learners develop foundational skills for Arabic.

 Drag to resize